scheme-requests-for-implementation/srfi-126/srfi-126.md

 platform level, or by using functionality which in turn needs to be implemented at the platform level, such as weak and ephemeral pairs.
 See MIT/GNU Scheme for an example.

+External representation cannot be implemented by portable library code.

 Acknowledgments